rurban/libu8ident/README.md

 `bool u8ident_is_confusable (const uint32_t cp)`

 Lookup if the codepoint is a confusable.
-Only with `--enable-confus/-DHAVE_CONFUS`.
+Only with `--enable-confus / -DHAVE_CONFUS`.
+With `--with-croaring / -DHAVE_CROARING` this is twice as fast, and needs half the size.
+Not exported.

 `enum u8id_errors u8ident_check (const u8* string, char** outnorm)`